FixCraft YUME stealth transport

 --real-secret-file <path> load (or auto-generate) the secret from a file

---real and --obfs are independent and can both be on.
-They’re demuxed by the first cleartext bytes after TLS: a PRI * HTTP/2.0 preface goes to the --obfs validator; an HTTP/1.1 method-line goes to the --real HTML server.
+--real, --obfs, and --hide-in-the-crowd are independent and combine.
+They’re demuxed by the first cleartext bytes after TLS: a PRI * HTTP/2.0 preface goes to the --obfs validator; an HTTP/1.1 method-line gets the --real HTML page for GET / or the --hide-in-the-crowd 404 for anything else.

 What this defends against, what it doesn’t